Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - the Licensee fails to pay required fees,
 - the Licensee attempts unauthorized distribution or sublicensing.

-Upon termination:
+Upon termination of this Commercial License:
-- all rights revert to the Licensor,
+- all rights granted under this Commercial License revert to Licensor,
-- the Licensee must cease use and destroy all copies,
+- Licensee must cease all Commercial Use and destroy or disable all copies of the Software used under this Commercial License,
-- continued use becomes unlicensed and in violation of copyright law.
+- any continued Commercial Use without a valid license will constitute unlicensed use and violation of Licensor's copyright.

+Termination of this Commercial License does not terminate any rights Licensee may have under AGPL-3.0 for copies of the Software obtained and used solely under that license.

 ## 6. NO WARRANTY / LIMITATION OF LIABILITY